-Last findings based on a combination of the three widely used biodiversity-specific tools (IDL, CDC Biodiversité and ENCORE) have identified Agrifood, Mining, Manufacturing industries as both most impactful and most dependent on biodiversity followed by Construction, Transportation and Energy.
-The new study by Finance for Biodiversity Foundation confirmed and refined these conclusions.
+impactful and most dependent on biodiversity followed by Construction, Transportation and Energy.
+The new study by Finance for Biodiversity Foundation confirmed and refined these conclusions154.
 These are the sectors AXA IM would consider focusing on in the next years to accompany those in reduction of their biodiversity footprint.

-N.B.: IDL methodology has some sectoral limitations.
+In some cases, the IDL methodology has some sectoral limitations.
 For instance, IDL informs clearly that energy consumption of very small electrical motors is overestimated due to general methodological assumptions, etc.

-Companies in these sectors putting in place transition solutions will register better results in terms of production processes efficiency (operating cost reduction), will be more open to integrate innovation and new opportunities as well as will have better control over their resources and supply chain, which will make them more resilient in the long run.
+Companies in these sectors putting in place transition solutions will register better results in terms of production processes efficiency (operating cost reduction), will be more open to integrate innovation and new opportunities as well as will have better control over their resources and supply chain, which will make them more resilient in the long run155.

 The implications of biodiversity loss may vary not only from one industry to another, but also across geographies.
-In its 2021 study, Moody's analysts show that approximately 60% of global biodiversity-related controversies registered in its database originated from four countries: US, Indonesia, Malaysia, and Australia.
+In its 2021 study156, Moody's analysts show that approximately 60% of global biodiversity-related controversies registered in its database originated from four countries: US, Indonesia, Malaysia, and Australia.
 AXA IM considers using IDL CBF not only to identify most risky sectors and issuers, but also to trace the exposure of those throughout the associated value chains to identify commodities, activities as well as geographies exposed.
 Surely, this will require the biodiversity data and tools (including CBF) maturing progressively and moving from modelled to reported and much more locally specific data, which we hope to see in the future.